ghostsnglitter/Game-Dev-Library/1_ConceptPhase.md

 [[Back to Top]](#concept-phase)

----

 <a name="creating-concept"></a>
-## 2. Creating A Game Concept
+## 2. Creating a Game Concept

-It is time to work out a proper game concept.
+It is time to work out a proper **game concept**.
 This means that you need to choose a single game idea that you want to flesh out.
-Although the game concept will still only be a very short summary, it will lay the groundwork for everything that follows (_spoiler_, what follows is a lot of work), and I've seen indie developers create stunning art and impressive tech demos for projects that they ultimately had to cancel because they didn't have a solid game concept.
+Although the game concept will still only be a very short summary, it will lay the groundwork for everything that follows (_spoiler_, what follows is a lot of work), and I've seen indie developers create stunning art and impressive tech demos for projects that they ultimately had to cancel because they didn't have a solid concept.

-A game concept should be less than one page in length and include the following elements:
+A Game Goncept should be less than one page in length and include the following elements:
-- *Game Overview*: A short, compelling summary of the game, written like an elevator pitch.
+1. *Game Overview*: A short, compelling summary of the game, written like an elevator pitch.
-- *Genre*: The game's genre, like `Action` and `Arcade`.
+2. *Genre*: The game's genre, like `Action` and `Arcade`.
-- *Visuals And Viewpoint*:[^1] Descriptive tags for how the game will look like, such as `2D`, `Top-Down`, and `Abstract`.
+3. *Visuals and Viewpoint*:[^1] Descriptive tags for how the game will look like, such as `2D`, `Top-Down`, and `Abstract`.
-- *Story*/*Narrative* (if applicable): A brief description of the game's narrative, including setting and core themes.
+4. *Story*/*Narrative* (if applicable): A brief description of the game's narrative, including setting and core themes.
-- *Gameplay Mechanics*: A list of the game's most important and unique gameplay mechanics.
+5. *Gameplay Mechanics*: A list of the game's most important and unique gameplay mechanics.
 This does not need to be exhaustive, but should give an idea of how the game will be played.
-- *Target Audience*: A description of the target audience, such as `"casual gamers of all ages"`.
+6. *Target Audience*: A description of the target audience, such as `Casual gamers of all ages`.
-- *Platforms*: The platform(s) for which the game will be created.
+7. *Platforms*: The platform(s) for which the game will be created.

 [^1]: Taken from the filter options in the Steam store.
 You can find descriptor tags by browsing the available options.

 Each of these elements is extremely important, not only for pitching your idea, but also for making good design choices later on.
-No matter how experimental and artsy your game is, your game concept should include all of these elements.
+No matter how experimental and artsy your game is, your concept should include all of these elements.
 However, the exact format varies and should be adapted to what works best for your particular game.
 As an example, you can find the game concept for the `SLINGSHOT` project [here](https://share-docs.clickup.com/9004010474/p/h/8cawjza-1127/a4494a0363b6815).

 It can also help to break down the game into four core components, all of which interact with each other: